 The rest of the package includes a carrying bag, 2 lens caps, and a user manual.

-Again, from the name you can see that the objective lens measures 65 millimeters.
+Again, from the name you can see that the objective lens of the Landove spotting scope measures 65 millimeters.
 That won’t let in as much light as the more common, but heavier, 80 millimeter lens, but it should work just fine for the vast majority of users.
 This is the one item that helps keep the relative cost down too.

 The eyepiece lens measures 20 millimeters in diameter.
 You get BAK4 prisms inside, which are pretty much standard these days.